lilobs/liselotte-portfolio/README.md

 # My portfolio
-Welcome to my portfolio project, showcasing my professional and educational journey, as well as the projects I've had the opportunity to work on.
-Additionally, it provides a convenient contact form for easy communication.
+Welcome to my portfolio project, showcasing my professional and educational journey and the projects I've had the opportunity to work on.
 Explore the portfolio and get in touch!

 ## Technologies
 - React.js